embeddedTS/buildroot-ts/README.md

 Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

 	make ts7250v3_defconfig all

+ ### ts7250v3_usbprod_defconfig
+* Supports TS-7250-V3 devices
+* Able to capture disk images and/or write out disk images to all supported media on devices
+* Outputs `ts7250v3-usb-image-replicator-rootfs.tar.xz` and `ts7250v3-usb-image-replicator.dd.xz` that can be written to a USB drive and booted on supported devices
+* The `ts7250v3-usb-image-replicator.dd.xz` file is self expanding after first boot.
+It is intended to make the image capture process easier
+* See the respective product manual for more information on the Image Replicator tool

+Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

+	make ts7250v3_usbprod_defconfig all

 ### ts7400v2_defconfig
 * Supports TS-7400-V2 devices with PCB revision B or newer